-- Does not have teacher-based instruction. - Does not require regular and ongoing instructor-led interaction between the student and teacher. - Does not require students to complete the entire course. - Does not prepare students for four-year college classwork. - Does not have official student grade records. - Does not meet NCAA core-course requirements.
+- Does not have teacher-based instruction. - Does not require regular and ongoing instructor-led interaction between the student and teacher. - Does not require students to complete the entire course. - Does not prepare students for four-year college class work. - Does not have official student grade records. - Does not meet NCAA core-course requirements.

-To find out if a nontraditional program or course is approved, go to eligibilitycenter.org/courselist to search the school or program's list of NCAA-approved courses.
-You will find information about any nontraditional programs or courses in the "Additional Information" box as seen below.
+When viewing the program's course list, you will find information about any nontraditional programs or courses in the "Additional Information" box as seen below.